stardog-union/stardog-language-servers/README.md

 - Additional support for running purely in the browser using web workers as a transport (no need for sockets or other transports)
-- Support for W3C-standard SPARQL, Turtle, and TriG, as well as Stardog SPARQL extensions and Stardog Mapping Syntax 2 (SMS) (with additional languages coming soon!)
+- Support for W3C-standard SPARQL, Turtle, and TriG, as well as Stardog SPARQL extensions, Stardog Mapping Syntax 2 (SMS), Stardog Rules Syntax (SRS), the Turtle serialization of SHACL, and GraphQL (with additional languages coming soon!)
 - Compatible with any IDE or editor capable of working with LSP-compliant language servers